 The core of a successful alcohol or drug treatment programme will treat the client as an individual and part of a community of people who have similar issues and share a common goal in making a full recovery.

 Is There A Checklist Of Things You Should Do When Planning To Enter Maindy Drug/Alcohol Rehab?

 You will get a confirmation of your booking, and the clinic will also send you details of what you should bring with you when you start the treatment.

-- You should plan for a life where you take care of your needs in ways which are healthier than before and without the need for the thing that held you in its addictive grip.
+- You should plan for a life where you take care of your needs in ways which are healthier than before, and without the need for the substance that held you in its addictive grip.